alexmolas/alexmolas.github.io/_posts/2023-04-11-chess-gender-gap.md

 Using data from FIDE and using the approach defined in this paper I:

 - show that gender gap in chess can be explained almost always as a statistical artifact.
 In more than $90\%$ of the countries, the difference between the top male and the top female players can be explained by chance.
-- show that in the paper there are some math approximations that are wrong.
+- show that in the paper there are some math approximations that can be improved.
 I suggest using another approach that gives more accurate results.
-- show that everything is normal around the middle, but not in the tails.
-And if you want to compare extreme events you need to be accurate in the tails.
+- show that making normal approximations when you want to compare extreme events is not a good idea.
+A lot of things are normal around the middle, but not in the tails.

 # Introduction